 The earliest registers are composite registers, which record baptisms, marriages and funerals in a single register.

-If you need a copy of a baptism certificate or a marriage certificate you will need to approach either the church or the LMA depending on the date of the event.
+If you need a copy of a baptism certificate you will need to approach either the church or the LMA depending on the date of the event.
 The cut off dates are as follows:

 Baptisms – up to December 1989 at the LMA; from Jan 1990 at the Church